ibm-cloud-docs/containers/storage-block.md

         :   In the spec resources requests section, enter the size of the block storage, in gigabytes (Gi).
 After your storage is provisioned, you can't change the size of your block storage.
 Make sure to specify a size that matches the amount of data that you want to store.

         `iops`
-        :   This option is available for the custom storage classes only (`ibmc-block-custom / ibmc-block-retain-custom`).
+        :   This option is available for your own custom storage classes only (`ibmc-block-custom / ibmc-block-retain-custom`).
 In the spec resources requests section, specify the total IOPS for the storage, selecting a multiple of 100 within the allowable range.
 If you choose an IOPS other than one that is listed, the IOPS is rounded up.

         `storageClassName`
         :   In the spec section, enter the name of the storage class that you want to use to provision block storage.
 You can choose to use one of the [IBM-provided storage classes](#block_storageclass_reference) or [create your own storage class](#block_custom_storageclass).
 If you don't specify a storage class, the PV is created with the default storage class `ibmc-file-bronze`.